top of page

 • Applesauce

 Avoid crunchy or hard foods during sore days.
+Even braces-safe foods may feel uncomfortable when teeth are especially tender right after an adjustment.

 Try:

-• Ice water
+• Ice water sipped slowly throughout the day

-• Cold smoothies
+• Cold smoothies or chilled yogurt

 • Ice cream occasionally

-• Chilled fruit
+• Chilled fruit like grapes or melon

-3. Take Over-the-Counter Pain Relief (If Appropriate)
+3. Try Over-the-Counter Braces Pain Relief Options

 4. Use Orthodontic Wax